-The OSSCA has worked hard to improve soccer regulation in Ohio.
+The OSSCA has worked hard to improve soccer regulations in Ohio.
 We have developed a close relationship with the Ohio High School Athletic Association.
-For example we have lobbied for and got improvements in tournament site selection.

 Yearly we honor All-State players and coaches submitted from member coaches from their districts.
 The Ohio State University under the direction of Men's Soccer Coach John Bluem offers members of the OSSCA an annual clinic for coaches, traditionally held the last weekend in April.